 Stitching is a tool that allows you to combine staged orders for different instruments.
 As an execution specialist or broker, you can stitch multiple orders together that comprise exchange-listed futures or options spreads.

 By stitching orders together, you can fill multiple care orders simultaneously and often at better prices due to more efficient spread markets.
 A newly stitched care order is seeded with a price calculated as the net spread price of the child care order legs.

-You can stitch care orders using the Order Book widget or orders pane of the Orders and Fills widget.
+You can stitch care orders using the Order Book widget or orders pane of the Order and Fills widget.
 Orders stitched using the context menu in these widgets must have the same product and quantity and opposite Buy/Sell direction.
 Bulked and split orders can also be stitched using these widgets.

 Note: The following orders cannot be stitched: